Psycojoker/jihad/README.md

 * **id**: the id of the view, the default value is "view_" + model_name.replace(".", "_")
 * **name**: the name of the view, the default value is: model_name + "." + view_type (for example "some_module.some_oerp_object.tree" in a tree view)

-You don't have to supply any option, you can only write *-with_tree "model_name"* if you want to.
+You don't have to supply any option, you can only write *-tree "model_name"* if you want to.

 Indenting the generated XML
 ===========================